k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 **Optional Properties**:

-* APP_ID - can be set in the config.ini file as well as in the interface, for more granularity, when needed.
+* APP_ID - Can be set in the config.ini file as well as in the interface, for more granularity, when needed.
-* FOLDER - default is Root; this parameter can be specified or overridden per each secret.
+* FOLDER - Default is Root; this parameter can be specified or overridden per secret.
-* SAFE_NAME - this parameter can be specified or overridden per each secret.
+* SAFE_NAME - This parameter can be specified or overridden for each secret.
-* TIMEOUT - default is 5000 ms.
+* TIMEOUT - The default is 5,000 ms.

-**Authentication** is done by using either an API key or a username and password, and accordingly the following parameters have to be set:
+**Authentication** is done by using either an API key or a username and password, and accordingly, the following parameters have to be set:

 * AUTH_TOKEN
 * AUTH_PASSWORD